Lismore: 02 6621 2481

 Why Are General Protections Important?

-The essence of GPCs lies in the ‘why’ – why was the adverse action taken?
+The essence of GPCs lies in the ‘why’—why did the employer take the adverse action?
 Establishing a connection between the adverse action and the workplace right, industrial activity, or personal attribute is critical.
-If the adverse action is linked to a proscribed reason, the employer may be in breach of the general protections provisions.
+If the employer links the adverse action to a proscribed reason, they may be in breach of the general protections provisions.

-General Protections Claims are a vital tool for maintaining fair treatment in the workplace.
-At Somerville Laundry Lomax, we are committed to helping employees understand their rights and navigate the complexities of GPCs.
-If you think you have a claim or need further assistance with this or anything related to employment law, don’t hesitate to reach out to us.
+General Protections Claims represent a vital tool for maintaining fair treatment in the workplace.
+At Somerville Laundry Lomax, we remain committed to helping employees understand their rights and navigate the complexities of GPCs.
+If you think you have a claim or need further assistance with this or anything related to our employment law services, don’t hesitate to reach out to us.